Golf Cart Battery Replacement Cost in Europe

 How Long Do Golf Cart Batteries Last Before Replacement?

-Flooded lead-acid golf cart batteries usually last 3-5 years, AGM batteries last about 4-6 years, and LiFePO4 lithium golf cart batteries can last 8-10 years with proper charging and storage.
-Heat, deep discharge, heavy loads, poor charging habits, and mixed battery packs can shorten battery life.
+Flooded lead-acid golf cart batteries usually last 3 to 5 years, AGM batteries last about 4 to 6 years, and LiFePO4 lithium golf cart batteries can last 8 to 10 years with proper charging and storage.
+Heat, deep discharge, heavy loads, poor charging habits, freezing-temperature charging, and mixed battery packs can shorten battery life.

 Leave a comment